 Studying Occupational and Environmental Health and Safety at Weber State

-Students majoring in Weber State's Occupational and Environmental Health and Safety (OEHS) degree gain the knowledge and skills to help protect and enhance the health of workers and communities across the nation.
+Students majoring in Weber State's Occupational and Environmental Health and Safety (OEHS) designer Bachelor of Interdisciplinary Studies (BIS) degree gain the knowledge and skills to help protect and enhance the health of workers and communities across the nation.

 Occupational and Environmental Health and Safety Highlights